You are not broken. You are becoming.

 The Intentional Pause - Mindfully Moving through Midlife

-A 5-week, in-person group experience in metro Denver, Colorado for anyone navigating perimenopause, menopause, and midlife transitions with clarity, education, nervous system support, and grounded community.
+A one-day group experience in Denver for anyone who wants to navigate perimenopause, menopause, and midlife transitions with clarity, education, nervous system support, and grounded community.

 you are not broken. you are experiencing a reckoning.